-Customers redeemed more than ten times as many annual coupons in 2013 as in 2012 because of new LED coupons and full year availability of all coupons.
-Customers redeemed 13% more annual coupons in 2013 than in 2011, the first full year of annual coupons due to the high volume of new LED coupons.
-There was a significant reduction in savings specialty CFL related measures.
-In 2013, the findings showed around 30% of participants are replacing incandescent bulbs compared to 60% of participants replacing incandescent bulbs in 2012.
-Annual Coupons Despite the significant per unit savings reductions, the Net Annual Savings from Annual Coupons in 2013 was more than 5.5 times that in 2012.
-This is primarily because of higher participation due to the inclusion of LED coupons and full year availability of all coupons.
-93% of coupons redeemed in 2013 were for general purpose LEOS and specialty CFLs and LEOs, producing 89% of net annual energy savings and 84% of net demand savings.
-Measure NTG ratio was approximately 8% higher in 2013 than in 2012 due to the inclusion of participant like spillover, i.e. purchase of additional coupon initiative measures without using coupons because of program influence.
-19% increase in the number of coupons redeemed during the Spring and Fall Events in 2013 compared to 2012 because of substantial increase in LED purchases with event coupons. • 36% lower net annual savings in 2013 compared to 2012 primarily because of significant reductions in per unit savings estimates for standard and specialty CFLs.
+- Customers redeemed more than ten times as many annual coupons in 2013 as in 2012 because of new LED coupons and full year availability of all coupons.
+Customers redeemed 13% more annual coupons in 2013 than in 2011, the first full year of annual coupons due to the high volume of new LED coupons. - There was a significant reduction in savings specialty CFL related measures.
+In 2013, the findings showed around 30% of participants are replacing incandescent bulbs compared to 60% of participants replacing incandescent bulbs in 2012. - Despite the significant per unit savings reductions, the Net Annual Savings from Annual Coupons in 2013 was more than 5.5 times that in 2012.
+This is primarily because of higher participation due to the inclusion of LED coupons and full year availability of all coupons. - 93% of coupons redeemed in 2013 were for general purpose LEDS and specialty CFLs and LEDs, producing 89% of net annual energy savings and 84% of net demand savings.

+Measure NTG ratio was approximately 8% higher in 2013 than in 2012 due to the inclusion of participant like spillover, i.e., purchase of - additional coupon initiative measures without using coupons because of program influence

+Bi-Annual Coupon Events

+- 19% increase in the number of coupons redeemed during the Spring and Fall Events in 2013 compared to 2012 because of substantial increase in LED purchases with event coupons. - 36% lower net annual savings in 2013 compared to 2012 primarily because of significant reductions in per unit savings estimates for standard and specialty CFLs.
 In 2013, findings showed a decrease in replacement rate of incandescent bulbs.
-Only 30% of 2013 participants are estimated to have replaced incandescent bulbs Bi-Annual Coupon Events compared to 60% of participants replacing incandescent bulbs in 2012.
-This leads to a change in the baseline assumption for the savings calculations.
-87% of coupons redeemed were for general purpose and specialty CFL's and LED's, producing 80% of net annual energy savings and 73% of net demand savings Measure NTG ratio was approximately 8% higher in 2013 than in 2012 due to the inclusion of participant like spillover, i.e. purchase of additional coupon initiative measures without using coupons because of program influence.
+Only 30% of 2013 participants are estimated to have replaced incandescent bulbs compared to 60% of participants replacing incandescent bulbs in 2012.
+This leads to a change in the baseline assumption for the savings calculations. - net demand savings - Measure NTG ratio was approximately 8% higher in 2013 than in 2012 due to the inclusion of participant like spillover, i.e., purchase of additional coupon initiative measures without using coupons because of program influence.